Using BLS records

 Correcting errors

-Please note that the BLS can take no responsibility for the accuracy of records in our database or on the NBN Atlas.
-Our own data has been through several stages of automated and expert review, but there will still be errors and you are encouraged to let us know if you come across errors in determination (often just input errors), location, grid references or dates.
-If you do this, or can provide additional detail, we will update the database accodingly.
+We put a lot of work into reviewing and correcting the records we hold, but the BLS can take no responsibility for the accuracy of records in our database or on the NBN Atlas.
+There will always be errors in a database of this size, some are errors of determination (often just input errors), others relate to the location, grid references or dates.
+If you notice any problems, or can provide additional detail to add to a record, please do let us know and we will update the database.